FlasH-RUS/hibernate-onetoone/Branch.md

 ## Overview
 - _Parent-Child_ relationship is required: _Parent_ should always have a _Child_.
 - _Parent_ and _Child_ share the same ID.
+- _Parent-Child_ relationship is LAZY.

 ## Implementation
  - _Child_ contains `@OneToOne` with `@Id` for the _parent_ field.
 No explicit ID therefore.
  - _Parent_ initializes its _child_ field explicitly upon creation.
+ - `fetch = FetchType.LAZY` is applied to the relationship

 ## Notes
 - _Child_ should implement Serializable.